 Fizzle has a specific program they suggest that you follow.
 But it is a lot easier than Serious Bloggers Only to see where you are in the sequence because of the way they have set it up so that you know which pieces you have already completed.

 The reason it is so important to be able to mark each step as you go along is that starting a business is a little like a jigsaw puzzle.
 Trying to figure out what to do first can be disconcerting.

 If you just surrender to the process they have laid out you can and do a little bit every week.
 It takes away some of the overwhelm of starting a new business or growing an existing business or getting your offline business online.

 The Fizzle Roadmap helps you figure out where you are in the process and where to place yourself on the learning path.

-They have broken it down into 3 primary phases with 9 total phases in order to scale your successful business.
+They have broken it down into three primary phases with nine total phases to scale your successful business.

 The first stage is when you have no website and no idea.
 The second phase is having a website and a focus but not making enough to live on yet.
 The third phase is making enough to live but ready for growth.